-It is always alarming when we discover blood in our cat's stool but in a lot of cases the cause is minor and transient.
-Blood in the cat's stool may be light, with just a smear or speck or heavy and it may be with or without accompanying symptoms.
+It is always alarming when we discover blood in your cat’s stool but in a lot of cases, the cause is minor and transient.
+Blood in the cat’s stool may be light, with just a smear or speck or heavy and it may be with or without accompanying symptoms.

-Melena - Tarry black stools are associated with upper gastrointestinal tract bleeding including the esophagus, stomach, and duodenum but bleeding may also originate from the nose or mouth.
-This blood has been broken down by naturally occurring bacteria in the stomach before passing out down the lower intestinal tract and out of the anus.
+Melena – Tarry black stools are associated with upper gastrointestinal tract bleeding including the esophagus, stomach, and duodenum but bleeding may also originate from the nose or mouth.
+The blood is broken down by bacteria in the stomach before moving to the lower intestinal tract and out of the anus.

 Hematochezia – Bright red blood which is associated with lower intestinal (colon and rectum) and anal bleeding.
 This type of blood in the stool is much more obvious than melena.
 It may be throughout the feces or just on the outside.

 This article focuses on bright red blood in the stool.

 The occasional sighting of bright blood in the feces is usually insignificant, however, if it lasts longer than a day if there is a large volume of blood passed and/or if other symptoms are also present, see your veterinarian.
 There are many possible causes of blood in the cat’s feces, some of which include:

 Cryptosporidium causes inflammation which leads to bleeding, parasitic worms such as hookworm or roundworms suck the blood from the intestinal wall, resulting in blood in the stool.
 Parasites are one of the most common causes of blood in stool in kittens.